patricksavalle/devops-project-template/README.md

 ### Complexity

-Complexity is roughly the result of quantity, diversity and coupling.
-Software complexity can be managed with:
+Complexity is roughly the result of quantity, diversity and coupling. it can be managed with:

 - Divide-and-conquer
 - White-box / blackbox strategy